By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Pressure relief 9.0 / 10 Talalay latex conforms closely at shoulder and hip without bottoming out; better than foam hybrids at this firmness

-Cooling 9.4 / 10 Best-performing Amerisleep model for hot sleepers; latex open-cell + pocket coil airflow = significantly cooler than any foam layer
+Cooling 9.4 / 10 Best-performing Amerisleep model for hot sleepers; latex open-cell + pocket coil airflow runs meaningfully cooler than any foam layer

-Motion isolation 7.8 / 10 Talalay latex is bouncy; couples with different movement patterns will notice transfer.
-Lower than foam alternatives.
+Motion isolation 7.8 / 10 Talalay latex is bouncy; couples with different movement patterns will notice transfer more than on foam

 Edge support 9.2 / 10 Pocket coils to perimeter; very stable sitting edge; usable sleep surface across full mattress width